p-e-w/ternimal/README.md

 The Linux console does not support Unicode fonts.
 It does, however, appear to recognize the Unicode *encoding*, and attempts to translate certain Unicode code points to code points in its internal encoding, which includes the block symbols required by Ternimal.

 There appears to be a bug in this conversion, though.
 The *UPPER HALF BLOCK* character is translated correctly, but the *LOWER HALF BLOCK* is not, resulting in a striped pattern.

-### Does Ternimal work on Windows?

-No idea.

-I'd love to know, though, so if you get it to build and run in some terminal emulator, I would appreciate if you could file an issue with a brief description and if possible some screenshots/screencasts.

 ### How does it look in [cool-retro-term](https://github.com/Swordfish90/cool-retro-term)?